 We were excited to make Hungry Caterpillar story stones after seeing them on Color Made Happy, because we’re all about rocks and versatile, hands-on learning!

 Bridging American, Chinese, and Korean language and culture with The Very Hungry Caterpillar

 I first read this classic story in English during my childhood, and I’m so excited to share the experience with my children.
-Since my childhood, the Very Hungry Caterpillar has been translated to many languages, including Chinese and Korean.
+Since my childhood, the Very Hungry Caterpillar has been translated into many languages, including Chinese and Korean.

 We’re raising trilingual children through the One Parent One Language method, and Chinese and Korean are my children’s minority languages.
 I am teaching my kids Chinese, and our nanny is teaching them Korean.